project-hatohol/HAPI-2.0-Specification/en/README.md

 ### fetchHistory(method)

-This procedure request to get history to HAP.
+This procedure is called when Hatohol server makes a request to HAP for obtaining history.
 HAP must return success or failure of to accept a that request.
 After that, Send to matched history using a putHistory procedure.
-At that time, need to pass fetchId of fetchHistory procedure params to putHistory procedure.
+At that time, it needs to pass fetchId which is contained in fetchHistory procedure paramemeters to putHistory procedure.

-Assume to get matched history that from beginTime till endTime.
+It assumes to obtain history which satisfies conditions.
+The condition is described in detail as follows: beginTime and endTime contains in params object.
+History timestamps satisfies grater than beginTime and less than endTime.

 ***Request(params)***